alekszemz/natours/README.md

 # natours
 It's fictional landing page for company that offers tours in nature.
 Created by studying "Advanced CSS and Sass" course from Jonas Schmedtmann on Udemy platform.
+Project don't include flexbox or modern GRID layout.
+Link to see it live: https://alexzemz.github.io/natours/.